-FOREWORD -
+FOREWORD

 The Village Visit Programme is a very important component of the Foundation Course, wherein the Officer Trainees are taken out of the confines of the classrooms and are exposed to the realities and complexities of rural life.
-There can be no doubt that an officer trainee, irrespective of background or the service to which he/ she belongs, and his/ her perception of the role of the service, requires an organized sensitization to the rural dynamics as an interested participant-observer.
+There can be no doubt that an Officer Trainee, irrespective of background or the service to which he/ she belongs and his/ her perception of the role of the service, requires an organized sensitization to the rural dynamics as an interested participant-observer.

 The poverty, inequality of opportunities and lack of access to various facilities are the facts of life in rural areas.
 The development of rural areas and alleviation of poverty have been given priority in the plans and policies of India since Independence.
 There are a large number of Government sponsored programmes/schemes being implemented in the rural areas for achieving the above objectives.
 The Officer Trainees are expected to gain a first-hand understanding of these programmes/ schemes in the course of their stay in the villages.
-At the same time, the Officer Trainees will no doubt also look for possible silver linings of initiatives that have succeeded, seeds of change that have been sown, opportunities that have been utilized and interventions whether governmental or non-governmental that have worked.
+At the same time, the Officer Trainees are exposed to initiatives that have succeeded, seeds of change that have been sown, opportunities that have been utilized and interventions whether governmental or non-governmental that have worked.
 The officer trainees will also organize 'Swachh Bharat Abhiyan' with the help of villagers and district administration during their stay in the villages.

-A conscious effort has been made to send you to villages, with varying levels of development and socio-economic characteristics with the intention of exposing you to a wide range of rural scenarios.
+This assignment is a conscious attempt to send you to villages, with varying levels of development and socio-economic characteristics with the intention of exposing you to a wide range of rural scenarios.
 Hope you have a fruitful learning experience.